backdrop-contrib/autologout/README.md

 # Automated Logout

-This module provides a site administrator with the ability to log users out after a specified time of inactivity.
-It is highly customisable and includes "site policies" by role to enforce logout.
+This module provides a site administrator with the ability to set the system to log users out after a specified time of inactivity.
+It is highly customisable and includes "site policies" per role to set different timeouts for each role.
+It is also possible to allow users to set their own personal values.

-After a given timeout has passed, users are given a configurable session expired prompt.
+After a given timeout has passed, users are given a configurable session-expired prompt.
 They can reset the timeout, logout, or ignore it in which case they'll be logged out after the padding time has elapsed.
 This is all backed up by a server side logout if js is disable or bypassed.

-This is a port from the Drupal module of the same name, v7.x-4.4
+This is a port from the Drupal module of the same name, v7.x-4.4, with some additions to provide the per role and per user optional settings.

 ## Status